Laker Turf Stadium kick-off ceremony

 Lab Assistant positions in the College of Arts and Sciences.
 Contact department chairs or department secretaries for more information.

-Student Association (The Point, Campus Center) has some paid positions.
+Student Association (The Point, Marano Center) has some paid positions.

-Tutors in the Office of Learning Services, Poucher wing of the Campus Center.
+Tutors in the Office of Learning Services, Poucher wing of the Marano Center.

 Fitness Centers.
 Contact Cooper or Glimmerglass Fitness Center staff.